GravityTwin/PolytopiaGuide/README.md

 # PolytopiaGuide
-A guide for the mobile game Polytopia, formatted as a technical manual.
+A guide for the mobile game *Polytopia*, formatted as a technical manual.